Obtaining a visa for a foreign caretaker in Israel

 After 63 months or more of residency in Israel, a foreign caretaker is generally required to leave the country.
 There are, however, exceptional circumstances in which a humanitarian visa can be granted to a foreign caretaker.
 This is a complex issue, and therefore we have dedicated to it a separate article in this series.

 What are the restrictions on foreign caretakers under the Entrance to Israel Act?

 The Entrance to Israel Act includes additional restrictions on employing foreign caretakers.
 Under the law, someone who wants to employ a foreign caretaker must first arrange a work permit with the Interior Ministry.
 They must also obtain a certification of the foreign worker’s health status before they enter Israel.
 Without the work permit and medical certification, a foreign caretaker will generally not be granted an Israeli residence permit.

 Contact an attorney specializing in employment of foreign caretakers

 If you are employing or seeking to employ a foreign caretaker, or need legal advice and assistance regarding employment of a foreign caretaker, we will be happy to help.
-Contact the law offices of Cohen, Decker, Pex, Brosh, in Jerusalem or Petach Tikvah, to obtain legal information and assistance.
+Contact our law offices in Jerusalem or Tel Aviv, to obtain legal information and assistance.
 We specialize in issues of immigration to Israel and the regulations pertaining to foreign caretakers and obtaining legal status for them in Israel.